mbaiges/sia-tp2/README.md

 stop:
   # all options: time, gens, acceptable, struct, content
   opt: time
+  params:
-  # in case of time, declared in seconds:
+    # in case of time, declared in seconds
     max_time: 30

+    # in case of gens
+    max_generation: 30

+    # in case of acceptable
+    mean_acceptable_fitness: 100

 # path to tsv dile conataining all items info
 items_dataset: